 If affiliate marketing sounds good to you, opt for a formal affiliate partner program.

-In this business model, you’ll pay affiliates based on their performance.
-Affiliates have to generate traffic to your site and conversions to get compensation.
+In the affiliate marketing model, you’ll pay affiliates based on their performance.
+Affiliates have to generate traffic to your landing page and conversions to get compensation.

-These CBD marketing tactics will multiply your revenue and reach.
+These affiliate marketing tactics for CBD will multiply your revenue and reach.